-When you apply you can be either living in Canada with the proper documentation (i.e. temporary work permit or visitor permit) or living abroad.
+When you apply you can be either living in Canada with the proper documentation (i.e. temporary work permit or study permit) or living abroad.
 The fee for this stream depends on the location of the job.
 If it is in the City of Toronto, Durham, Halton, Peel, or York Regions (defined as the Greater Toronto Area or GTA), the fee is $2,000.
 For jobs located outside the GTA, the fee is $1,500.

 A key part of the application is the Employer Form.
 This is completed by the company that offered you the job.
 In order to participate in OINP, the employers have certain requirements, such as length of time in business, the size of the business, and location of the business.

 As indicated above OINP's International Graduate Streams give opportunities to international students with Masters or PhD degrees from a publicly-funded university in Ontario, can apply to OINP without having a job offer.
 The application must be submitted within two years of the date the degree was granted—students can not apply before they have finished their degree.

 International students are required to have settlement funds to support themselves while they look for a permanent, full-time job.
 The fee to apply under this stream is $1,500.

 OINP linked with the Express Entry stream considers any candidates within IRCC’s Express Entry pool who have selected Ontario or all provinces/territories on their profile.
 Candidates who have the matching skills and education needed for Ontario employers will be sent a Notification of Interest.
 The OINP fee for Express Entry is $1,500.
 There are three streams OINP focuses on:

 - Human Capital Priorities Stream.
 This stream looks for specific skilled work experience and education that matches the needs of employers.